Denver Welcomes Venue For Marijuana Consumption, Diversity Ownership

 “This really gives me the opportunity to benefit from all the things that cannabis has put us through as a culture.
 The war on drugs affected my life personally and the people around me, especially with cannabis charges blocking us out from the initial licensing process,” said Benjamin.

-According to the ALCU, Black people are nearly four times more likely to get arrested for marijuana possession.
+According to the ACLU, Black people are nearly four times more likely to get arrested for marijuana possession.
 Racial disparities in these convictions have prevented minorities from getting licensed.

 Tetra Lounge still has some final inspections to complete with the city, but they expect to be open for public consumption within two weeks.
 There are currently two other social equity applications still pending with the city.